andrei-egeniq/rxbus/README.md

 What does BusRelay do that is special?

 It keeps the previous event until it can emit it.
 Once it has emitted the event, it resets state.
+If the event is kept, as BehaviorRelay does, on rotation an Activity will handle the event again.

 **`BusRelay`**